At its heart, Zwift is as simple as riding a bike outside – once you’re all connected you just start pedalling and away you go.

 Furthermore, a towel draped over your front wheel will be easily accessible to wipe excess sweat from your hands and body in between efforts.

-A trainer mat will also help protect your floor from sweat (and oil from your bike), plus it can also help to keep the noise down as it reduces the vibrations transmitted through to the floor.
+A trainer mat will also help protect your floor from sweat (and oil from your bike), plus it can help to keep the noise down by reducing vibrations transmitted through to the floor.

 Get some (Bluetooth) headphones